This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Throughout the years, multinational consumer goods & cosmetics companies like Unilever, L’Oreal, Estee Lauder, Shiseido, and Procter & Gamble (P&G) have acquired and bought several cruelty-free brands.

-These corporations admit to allowing their products, ingredients, or formulations to be tested on animals and they also own other brands that test on animals.
+These corporations admit to allowing their products, ingredients, or formulations to be tested on animals, and they also own other brands that test on animals.

 So when these parent companies acquire a cruelty-free brand, that brand’s cruelty-free status is called into question on whether they’ll remain cruelty-free or if the parent company will influence them to no longer be cruelty-free.

-For the most part, many cruelty-free brands have remained to operate and stay cruelty-free after being acquired by a non-cruelty-free parent company.
+The good news is many cruelty-free brands have remained to operate and stay cruelty-free after being acquired by a non-cruelty-free parent company.

 But now that these cruelty-free brands are owned by a parent company that does tests on animals, many cruelty-free consumers aren’t sure whether they want to continue to support and buy from them or not.